 Parent Coaching tools provide an active coach with an array of possible informative and educational options for parents.
-If you think parent coaching is just solving discipline issues, you have a mistaken view.
-First, parents are people with stress, fatigue, in need of a few good menu ideas, and parent coaching could help parenting people with managing stress or finding gluten free resources.
+If you think a parent coach only helps solve is discipline issues, read on to update your viewpoint.
+First, parents are people with stress, fatigue, in need of a few good menu ideas, and parent coaching could help parents with managing stress or finding gluten free resources.
 In addition, sometimes a lonely, hard working parent needs another viewpoint, a listening ear, and an understanding heart.
 That is why ACPI parent coaching is about listening skills.
-This one is for you!

 - Mirroring the mood of the speaker, reflecting the emotional state with words, voice tone, and nonverbal communication.
 This calls for the parent coach to quiet his mind and fully focus on the mood of the speaker.
 The mood will be apparent not just in the words used but in the tone of voice, in the posture and other nonverbal cues given by the speaker.

 - The parent coach is looking for congruence between the thoughts and feelings of the client.

 - Deal with personal specifics, not impersonal generalities.

 - Decipher the feelings behind the words, to create a better understanding of the issues.